mithilesh11705/Code-Editor/README.md

 # 🚀 Real-Time Collaborative Code Editor

-A powerful real-time collaborative code editor that allows multiple users to code together simultaneously.
-Built with modern web technologies and real-time communication features.
+A powerful real-time collaborative code editor that allows multiple users to code together seamlessly.
+Built with modern web technologies, real-time communication, and persistent session management.

 ## ✨ Features

 - 👥 Real-time collaboration with multiple users
+- 💬 **Room Chat**: Public and private (to specific user) chat with beautiful, glassy sidebar
+- 🔗 **Invite Links**: Instantly copy/share a link to invite others to your room
+- 🚪 **Exit Room**: Cleanly leave a session with one click
+- 🧑‍💼 **User List**: See all participants in the room
+- 🗝️ **Persistent Rooms & Chat**: All room data and chat history are stored in MongoDB and persist across refreshes and server restarts
 - 💻 Support for multiple programming languages:
   - JavaScript (with live execution)
   - Python (with server-side execution)
   - C++ (with server-side compilation and execution)
   - HTML (with live preview)
   - CSS (syntax highlighting)
-- 🎨 Beautiful and modern UI
+- 🎨 **Modern, glassmorphic UI**: Beautiful, curved, and responsive design
 - 🔄 Live code synchronization
-- 👤 User presence indicators
 - 🏃‍♂️ Code execution capabilities
 - 🌙 Dark theme support